 Changes in the fair value of the designated hedged instrument are reported as a component of other comprehensive income and reclassified into interest expense over the corresponding term of the cash flow hedge.
-The Company reclassified \$6.4 million to interest expense and related tax benefits of \$1.5 million during the year ended June 30, 2022.
+The Company reclassified \$4.5 million to interest income and related tax expense of \$1.1 million during the year ended June 30, 2023.
+The Company reclassified \$6.4 million to interest expense and related tax benefits of \$1.5 million during the fiscal year ended June 30, 2022.

 The Company reclassified \$8.6 million to interest expense, \$0.5 million to non-operating income for the portion of de-designated variable payments considered probable to not occur, and related tax benefits of \$2.1 million during the fiscal year ended June 30, 2021, relating to the cash flow hedge entered into in October 2018.
-No amounts were reclassified relating to the cash flow hedge entered into in May 2021 as they will be recorded within the effective period of the cash flow hedge.
+No amounts were reclassified relating to the cash flow hedge entered into in May 2021 as they are only recorded within the effective period of the cash flow hedge.